nathanhornby/alchemist-theme/README.md

 ---

 Created as my favourite ST theme's have some minor issues with aspects of the Elixir syntax.
-This is a work in progress.
+This is a work in progress,  **contributions are welcome!**

-**Contributions welcome!**

 ## Sublime Text theme installation